badster-git/video-download-batch-tool/README.md

-# Batch video tool to download with youtube-dl or play a video with mpv.
+# Batch video tool to download or play a video with mpv

 ## What it does
 Takes a video url (youtube, invidious, bitchute, etc.) and downloads the video, audio or plays it with mpv